 Charles Miglietti, co-founder of Toucan Toco – Guardian of the week

-The rest of this paper deals with the application of agile methodology to our company.
+The rest of this paper deals with the application of the agile methodology to our company.

-How can we adapt agile methodology to marketing ?
+How can we adopt an agile methodology to marketing?
 Here are the results:

 Sprints from Thursday to Wednesday

 Our weekly planning in sales and marketing begins on Thursday.
 We adapt to our potential customers.
 The best days to talk and communicate with our customers are Tuesdays and Wednesdays.
 That leaves us three days to create content and 2 days to publish and distribute on a large scale.

 The variety of tasks in business and marketing did not allow us to track and prioritize our projects properly.
 This method was perfectly suited to our need for transparency and for prioritization of our work.